Ludeon/RimWorld-SpanishLatin/README.md

 _ _ _

-This is the Latin American Spanish translation of Rimworld 0.18.1712 (Development Build)
+This is the Latin American Spanish translation of Rimworld 1.0.1956 (Development Build)

 See this page for license info:

 http://ludeon.com/forums/index.php?topic=2933.0

 - - -

+Grupo Discord de traduccion: https://discord.gg/PdwjvDA

 Current translation and adaptation by:
 * __Etaglibash__